flojon/KoalaContentBundle/README.md

 If you rather want to content pages under a separate section you can change the prefix to something like `/cms`

-The last step is to load some default content using the setup command:
+The last step is to update the database schema and load some default content using the setup command:

     php app/console koala_content:setup